casanet/casanet-server/backend/README.md

 The `rf-commands-repo` URL placed in the `casanet.json` configuration file.

 If you want to update my repo, feel free to contact me.

+## Version update
+There is an API to update the version to the last commit in the `master` branch.

+To run a command after the files update to apply changes, set your command in `RESET_MACHINE_ON_VERSION_UPDATE` environment, and the backend will invoke it after version update.
+Usually, it is something like `sudo reboot` etc.

+*THIS IS A DANGEROUS ACTION!
+BE SURE THAT KNOW WHAT IT WILL HAPPENED WHEN THIS COMMAND WILL EXECUTED*

 ## API